youssefelmougy/TOWER/README.md

 4. Added Privacy and EULA Agreements.
 5. Added a password stength dectector
 6. Made it so you cant type letters in a numbers only are vice versa.

+### How is TOWER made?

+It is based out of the Android Studio IDE, with the language Java being used, with firebase implementation as a database to store various students and books as well as implementation of the google API.

+### Download?
+TOWER is currently not available to download from the google play store as of right now.
+To run it you need the android studio application and a emulator.